European integrated hydrogen project: History

 EIHP was launched in 1998.
 It was coordinated by Ludwig-Bölkow-Systemtechnik GmbH, a German consultancy company.
-Its phase 1 lasted from 1998–2000.
+Its phase 1 lasted from 1998 to 2000.
 It consists of 10 partners including research institutes, energy companies and automotive industries such as BMW, Renault, and Volvo.
 During the phase 1, information about the existing legislation and safety of alternative propulsion vehicles and related infrastructure was collected.
 As a result of the phase 1, UNECE drafted regulations for the onboard storage system for liquid hydrogen, and for the on-board storage system for gaseous hydrogen.

-Phase 2 lasted from 2001–2004 and it developed drafts of a harmonized regulation for hydrogen-fuelled road vehicles, procedures for periodic hydrogen vehicle inspections, and standards and periodic inspection procedures for the relevant refuelling infrastructure, subsystems and components.
+Phase 2 lasted from 2001 to 2004 and it developed drafts of a harmonized regulation for hydrogen-fuelled road vehicles, procedures for periodic hydrogen vehicle inspections, and standards and periodic inspection procedures for the relevant refuelling infrastructure, subsystems and components.
 During phase 2, a new liquefied hydrogen (LH2) storage system (cryogenic tank) was designed and manufactured.
 It was approved safe by TÜV SÜD, the German Technical Inspection Association.
 Phase 2 also developed a semi-quantitative risk analysis methodology (Rapid Risk Ranking), which is used for risk assessment of several hydrogen applications.
 There were 20 partners of phase 2.

 Although regulations worked-out by EIHP are not officially adopted, they are used as guidelines for design and approval of on-board cryogenic storage systems.
 For example, General Motors and BMW have announced that they are following EIHP's draft regulations when jointly developing refueling devices for liquid hydrogen vehicles.